xi-virus/ProjectAirSim/docs/development/use_prebuilt.md

 world = World(client, "scene_basic_drone.jsonc")
 ```

-The Project AirSim Python client API library loads the JSONC (JSON with Comments) string from the scene configuration file `projectairsim_client\ProjectAirSim_Example_User_Scripts\sim_config\scene_basic_drone.jsonc`.
+The Project AirSim Python client API library loads the JSONC (JSON with Comments) string from the scene configuration file `client\python\example_User_Scripts\sim_config\scene_basic_drone.jsonc`.
 The scene configuration file specifies a single robot with a reference to the robot configuration file `robot_quadrotor_fastphysics.json` which resides in the same directory as the scene configuration file.
 The contents of the files are assembled into a single string of JSON-formatted data and sent to Project AirSim.
 Project AirSim then constructs the specified environment and robot(s).

 A set of example JSONC configuration files are provided so that the simulation can be launched out-of-the-box.
 If you wish to customize the configuration, please see **[Configuration Settings](../config.md)** for more details.